 3) Historic Tabor Opera House

-Tour the Tabor Opera House, celebrating its 140th anniversary in 2019, for a taste of the fine life during Colorado’s 1880s Silver Rush.
+Tour the Tabor Opera House, for a taste of the fine life during Colorado’s 1880s Silver Rush.
 Built in just 100 days by mining magnate Horace Tabor, this grand old opera house brought arts and culture to one of the West’s wildest boomtowns.